Everton Club captain Seamus Coleman is the Blues' established right-back.

 And after 10 months on the sidelines, Coleman made his long-awaited return to the Blues first-team in a clash with Leicester City at Goodison Park on 31 January.
 Coleman produced a barnstorming performance on an emotional night at the Grand Old Lady as the Toffees secured a 2-1 win over the Foxes.

-The player soon reestablished himself in the Everton starting XI and started the final 10 games of 2017-18 - delivering a series of accomplished displays and proving he had lost none of the courage, power and dynamism that have made him one of the Club’s most revered players over the past decade.
+The player soon re-established himself in the Everton starting XI and began the final 10 games of 2017-18 - delivering a series of accomplished displays and proving he had lost none of the courage, power and dynamism that have made him one of the Club’s most revered players over the past decade.

-Coleman again impressed in 2018-19 under manager Marco Silva, making 30 appearances and scoring two goals.
+Coleman again impressed in 2018/19, making 30 appearances and scoring two goals.

 His form was particularly impressive towards the back end of the campaign as he helped the Toffees record eight clean sheets in their final 11 Premier League matches.

-Coleman was also regularly named as captain by Silva when Club skipper Phil Jagielka and stand-in Leighton Baines were absent from the starting XI.
+Coleman was regularly named as captain when skipper Phil Jagielka and stand-in Leighton Baines were absent from the starting XI in 2018/19.